People considered vulnerable

 Getting help with food, medicines and essential services, supplies

-An adviser will talk through your situation to fully understand your need and to see what support is available to you, including local volunteers who can collect shopping or medicines, or local community groups and food banks who can provide support.
+An adviser will talk through your situation to fully understand your need and to see what support is available to you through local volunteer’s local community groups or food banks.

 How to help reduce the risk of getting coronavirus

 Everyone should continue to stay at home as much as possible, and following social distancing measures when meeting others.

 Another important thing you can do to reduce the risk of infection for yourself and the people around you is to wash your hands, frequently and thoroughly, with soap and hot water.

 You should also make sure you catch coughs or sneezes with a tissue or your sleeve – not your hands – and put used tissues in the bin.
 Then wash your hands.
 Try to avoid touching your eyes, nose or mouth.

 Medicines and COVID-19